pvaddina/myconfig/README.md

 ### vim

-My favourite vimrc configuration.
-I love to just download this on the respective platform and use it.
-However the plugins still need to be installed manually.
+My favourite _vimrc configuration.
+I would just download the file, copy it under the HOME directory in windows and also under Linux and restart vim.
+The plugins, however still need to be installed manually.